 They will then choose shoes that are designed to match your feet and running.
 If you over or under pronate you will need shoes that address that.
 If you have high/low arches, wide/narrow feet etc, this all affects the shoes you need.

 Be prepared to spend £100 (GBP) or there about, trust me you’ll appreciate it once you start putting the miles in!
+4. Start small and slow, start with a walk.

 Even if you consider yourself fit, or are in fact fit, start slow and easy.
 My recommendation is to follow a “couch to 5km” programme (C25K programme).
 The reason being that by taking it very careful will help ensure that your body adjusts to the new stresses being placed upon it without breaking.
 Running is very different to Judo and you will feel the urge to run further and harder than you should, as you are already fitter than a “couch potato”.

 However, you are not fit yet for running and your Judo fitness can allow you to run longer and harder than your body can take and lead to injuries, which will affect your training.
 So, be patient and accept that the first nine weeks will be maddeningly easy.
 Perhaps you can fit this 9 weeks into a easy phase in your training programme and use it as relaxation more than fitness training?
+5.Obey the 5%-10% rule

 A common rule in running is the 5%-10% rule.
 Which means that you should never increase any aspect of your running by more than 5%-10% per week.
 In other words, you need to balance your duration against intensity and time.
 If you ran 1 mile this week, then don’t run 2 miles next week.
 It also matters between runs, increase your running gradually and you shall hopefully avoid injuries.

-Using a good training programme and diary will help you here, plan out the distances and speeds you want to run in advance as part of your larger training plans and ensure that you increase no more than 5%-10%
+Using a good training programme and diary will help you here, plan out the distances and speeds you want to run in advance as part of your larger training plans and ensure that you increase no more than 5%-10% 6.Recovery is important!

 All that slamming your feet into the ground is hard on your body, running is also very draining on your energy systems.
 As such, you need to ensure you are planning adequate recovery time between runs and also between runs and Judo.